High-Resolution Thermal Simulation Framework for Extrusion-based Additive Manufacturing of Complex Geometries: Additive Manufacturing Simulation Framework

+If future work involves a polymer that does crystallise or cure on the timescale of printing, an extra source $S_{\mathrm{lat}}$ can be added to the right-hand side of Eq.\,\eqref{eq:PDE}.

-The non-dimensionalized form of the transient heat equation can be obtained by introducing dimensionless variables and scaling factors to the original equation.
-Let's assume that the characteristic length of the system is $L$, the characteristic time is $t_c$, and the characteristic temperature difference is $\Delta T_c$.
+\paragraph{Non-dimensionalization} The non-dimensionalized form of the transient heat equation can be obtained by introducing dimensionless variables and scaling factors to the original equation.
+We assume that the characteristic length of the system is $L$, the characteristic time is $t_c$, and the characteristic temperature difference is $\Delta T_c$.
 Then, the dimensionless variables are defined as follows.
 The dimensionless temperature $T'$: $T' = \frac{T - T_{\infty}}{\Delta T_c}$, where $T_{\infty}$ is the ambient temperature.
 The dimensionless spatial coordinate $x'$: $x' = \frac{x}{L}$.
 The dimensionless time $t'$: $t' = \frac{t}{t_c}$.
+Using these dimensionless variables, we can rewrite the transient heat equation as: